 Every year, the Louisiana Landmarks Society highlights the best historic restoration, renovation and new design projects around New Orleans, and this year is no different.
 The 17 winners of the society’s 2020 Awards for Excellence in Historic Preservation include an incredible array of residential, commercial and institutional building projects.

 What has changed this year, though, is the way the organization will celebrate these awards.
 With the COVID 19 pandemic making in-person ceremonies not possible, the Louisiana Landmarks Society shifted to a virtual format, creating three videos and a self-guided driving tour showcasing the winners.
-Made possible with the support of GBX Group, the videos are available at louisianalandmarks.org.
+Made possible with the support of GBX Group, the videos are available at louisianalandmarks.org/awards.

 “We encourage those interested in the preservation of New Orleans’ architectural heritage to drive the city and see firsthand the positive impact these award-winning buildings are making in neighborhoods across the city,” Louisiana Landmarks Society President Sally Reeves said in a news release.